Last updated on March 19, 2026

 Enchantment tutors are cards that search your library for an enchantment and put it in your hand, on the battlefield, or sometimes on top of your deck.
 “Tutoring” is another Alpha throwback to Demonic Tutor and has become Magic slang for searching the library.

-Today’s list only features cards that specifically mention enchantments or an enchantment subtype like auras or Curses.
-The Demonic Tutors and Gambles of the world are great generic searchers, but this list is more generalized.
+Today’s list only features cards that specifically mention enchantments or an enchantment subtype like auras or curses.
+The Demonic Tutors and Gambles of the world are great generic searchers, but this list is more specific.

 Lost Auramancers